What is a gamma squeeze?

 Since both funds have very similar annual returns, the Treynor Ratios of both funds are the same at 0.11.
 The State Street Institutional Premier Growth Equity Fund Service Class and Baron Fifth Avenue Growth Retail Fund have equal risk-to-reward ratios.

 The Treynor Ratios of mutual funds can be determined by small factors like decimal points.
 However, the decimal points in a Treynor formula make a big difference in figuring out a mutual fund’s risk-to-reward ratio.
-TradingSim charts and analysis can help investors find the best mutual funds with the least risk.
+TradingSim charts and analyses can help investors find the best mutual funds with the least risk.